Catalog: Scarsdale Teachers Institute

 Audience: Scarsdale Mentors

-Over the past thirty-seven years, the Mentor Program has become an integral part of the Scarsdale School District program.
+Over the past thirty-eight years, the Mentor Program has become an integral part of the Scarsdale School District program.
 This seminar provides systematic support for teachers new to Scarsdale and recognizes and rewards the experience and skill that Mentor teachers bring to new teachers.
 The program is a rich opportunity for the professional development of expert teachers who are now trained to work with colleagues.
 This year the Mentors and new teachers will continue to refine and develop the program.
 This seminar assists the Mentor teacher in defining his/her role and its relationship to the new teacher.
 Mentor teachers will meet together to identify needs, discuss problems, and seek solutions.
 Course topics include roles and responsibilities of mentoring, teacher collaboration, and effective communication.
 Mentor teachers participate in creating this unique program designed specifically to meet the needs of the Scarsdale staff.
-MENTORS MENTORING NEW TEACHERS MUST ATTEND ALL 4 CLASSES.
-Mentors mentoring current staff and not taking the class please ignore the email reminders that Frontline generates.
+MENTORS MENTORING NEW TEACHERS MUST ATTEND ALL FOUNDATION SESSIONS WITH THEIR MENTEES.

 Program: Scarsdale Teachers Institute